Anthony-Mendola/Wellness-Shop/NOTES.md

 # Notes

-The client connected with the API during the fetch request.
-Thanks to the configuration established by create-react-app, the Webpack dev server will infer what traffic to proxy.To have the Webpack development server proxy all requests starting with /api to our API server, we add the url to client/package.json.

-_ItemsPage
-_

-\*Cart

 ## Requirement Checklist

-The code is written in ES6 as much as possible _
+The code is written in ES6 as much as possible
 - [ ] True
-create-react-app was used to create your React app _
+create-react-app was used to create your React app
 - [ ] True
-There are 2 container components _
+There are 2 container components
 - [ ] True
-There are 5 stateless components _
+There are 5 stateless components
 - [ ] True
-There are 3 routes _
+There are 3 routes
 - [ ] True
-react-router is being used with proper RESTful routing _
+react-router is being used with proper RESTful routing
 - [ ] True
-Redux and redux-thunk middleware are being used to modify state change and make use of async actions to send data and receive data from the server _
+Redux and redux-thunk middleware are being used to modify state change and make use of async actions to send data and receive data from the server
 - [ ] True
-Use of Rails API backend to persist data for the application _
+Use of Rails API backend to persist data for the application
 - [ ] True
-Good understanding of the react/redux state flow _
+Good understanding of the react/redux state flow
 - [ ] True
-Good understanding of state and props in React _
+Good understanding of state and props in React
 - [ ] True
-Knowledge of async JS with Promises \*
+Knowledge of async JS with Promises
 - [ ] True

 ## Requirements from Project README ##